Follow Us:

 Understanding Query Parameters

 Query parameters provide a convenient way to pass data between different components and routes in a React application.
 They allow developers to create dynamic and flexible applications that can respond to user input in real-time.
-They can be used for filtering or sorting data, passing search terms, or providing pagination information.
+They can filter or sort data, pass search terms, or provide pagination information.

 Differences between Query Params and Route Params